[BREAKING: Aldrassi's Magnificant Carnival is open to all hab citizens for ONE NIGHT ONLY!]

 You can share any lover's fetish, if you're open to changing your mind

-Communion of Worlds Proverb regarding mindmodding (top) and slogan of infamous NoCoZo neurotech company (bottom)
+Communion of Worlds Proverb regarding mindmodding (top) and slogan of an infamous NoCoZo neurotech company (bottom)

 Neuropsychological engineering is the study and practice of modifying the psychology of a subject through interventions at the biological level.
 It is a field of neurotech that has ubiquitous use in terragen life.
 Virtually all exoself designs come with built in neuropsych engineering software, more commonly known as "psychoware" that makes use of neural implants to monitor, model and intervene as desired in one's own psyche.